Isisaurus/tech-recruitment-website/README.md

 ## Inspiration

-The design of the project was inspired by the website of (Codecareer IT recruitment agency)[https://codecareer.nl/].
+The design of the project was inspired by the website of [Codecareer IT recruitment agency](https://codecareer.nl/).

 ## Solutions and considerations